resthub/resthub-js/src/documentation/controller.rst

 ==========

 You've got routes, script loading, OOP.
 Thoses are very low level tools.
-To allow you building a strong and understandable Rich Application, RESThub-js proposed you an tiny MVC pattern.
+To allow you building a strong and understandable Rich Application, RESThub-js gives you an tiny MVC pattern.

-The Controller will embed presentation and tiny business logic.
+The Controller handles presentation and some (not much) business logic.
-It's strongly related to a Template (see afterward), a.k.a view.
+It's strongly linked with a Template (see afterward), a.k.a view.

 Controller definition
 ---------------------